Ultimate 2 Weeks Japan Itinerary:

 Momijidani Park

 After lunch, head to Miyajima’s other landmark, Mount Misen.
 Momijidani Park is a peaceful park at the base of Mount Misen.
 It’s known for the many maple trees planted in the park.
-It is especially striking in the fall, when the red maple leaves beautifully complement the park’s vibrant red bridges.
+It was especially striking when we visited in the fall, when the red maple leaves beautifully complemented the park’s vibrant red bridges.

 Miyajima Ropeway to Mount Misen